Enhancing Alzheimer's Diagnosis: Leveraging Anatomical Landmarks in Graph Convolutional Neural Networks on Tetrahedral Meshes: Methods

 For the first layer, we employ a point-wise MLP to project the raw node features—specifically the 3D coordinates—into a higher-dimensional space using an MLP layer followed by an activation function, i.e. $f_{\theta}$.
 Here, $K$ defines the maximum polynomial order, $\theta_m$ are learnable weights for each order, and $T_m(L_{tet})$ represents the $m$-th Chebyshev polynomial of the tetrahedral Laplacian $L_{tet}$.

 Next, we use a simple pooling strategy per patch to generate each token embedding with uniform embedding size across all $|P|$ patches.

 In this equation $p$ is an arbitrary patch on the mesh, and $|p|$ shows the number of nodes in the patch. $X$ shows the patch embedding.
 With these embeddings, the tokens are now prepared.
 One approach is to add positional encodings and input them into a conventional transformer.
 However, due to the computational cost of full self-attention and the opportunity to leverage geometric information, a graph-based approach for calculating attention is more suitable.
-Using the super nodes as the representative of the tokens, we build a radius graph based o.......